spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-performance-1.md

 Recall from the <a href="https://spazznolo.github.io/2022/03/28/goalie-consistency-1.html">introductory paragraph</a> of the series on goalie consistency: "Goaltenders make up the least predictable position in hockey.
 Their behavior confounds analysts and casual fans alike.
 It isn’t uncommon for a good goalie to have a below replacement level year, or for an unknown goalie to come in and dominate the league for a stretch of time.
 This may partly explain the relative dearth of analysis on goalies - they're voodoo, it's often said."
 </p>
 <p>
-This new series focuses on goalie performance and aims to enhance the estimation of goalie performance using an empirical Bayes framework.
+This new series focuses on goalie performance.
+It aims to enhance the estimation of goalie performance using an empirical Bayes framework.
 Similar applications were outlined in <a href="https://hockey-graphs.com/2018/06/21/comparing-scoring-talent-with-empirical-bayes/">previous</a> <a href="http://varianceexplained.org/r/empirical_bayes_baseball/">papers</a>.
 The strategy has several advantages over frequentist methods, chiefly the ability to measure uncertainty, which is crucial in describing goalie performance.
-In this post, the idea is sketched using raw save percentage, with further refinement of the methodology in subsequent posts.
+In this post, the idea is sketched using raw save percentage as the performance metric, with further refinement of the methodology in subsequent posts.
 </p>
 <p>
 The empirical Bayes approach involves two steps.
 The first step is to use observed data to fit a prior distribution, and the second step is to update this prior using observed data.
 </p>
 <p>
 <h5>Step One</h5>
-The initial step of the empirical Bayes method is to use observed data to fit a prior distribution.
 Imagine a scenario where a new and unknown goalie emerges.
 What probability can we assign to their career Fenwick* save percentage being .930, .940, or .950?
 </p>
 <p>
 *Fenwick save percentage refers to the total percentage of unblocked shots saved, including shots that miss the net.
 It has been established that goalie skill correlates with the ability to make players miss the net.